NodeMafia/HemiGuide/README.md

 ## Node installation

-Our installers can be used for quick installation.
+Our installers can be used for quick installation or update node.
 To get started, enter:

 ```
 curl -s https://raw.githubusercontent.com/NodeMafia/HemiGuide/refs/heads/main/HemiMinerSetup1.sh | bash